EOSIO/eosio-explorer/packages/ui-gui-nodeos/docs/pages/detail-pages/block-detail-page.md

 ## Block Detail

-The Block Detail panel contains the basic information on the specific block.
+The block detail panel contains the basic information on the specific block.
 The fields here are exactly the same as in the Block List Page, showing the following:
 * Block number
 * Block ID
 * Timestamp